 Guam Community College and the University of Guam entered into a Memorandum of Understanding signed by the signatories of both institutions.
-It was effective in spring semester 2016.
+It was scheduled to become effective.
 Students and employees at each institution are able to check out library materials at the other institution.

-Students have access to EBSCO subscription e-book and periodical databases at any location, on or off-campus, at any time.
+Students have access to EBSCO subscription e-books and periodical databases at any location, on or off-campus, at any time.
 Students can check out EBSCO e-books and download them to a PC, Mac Computer, Apple tablet or phone, and Android device.
 They can read e-books online or print portions of the e-books.
 The periodical database allows students to search for periodical articles, download, print, save or e-mail articles.
-Students can also save searches and set up research topic alerts. file:///E:/standard 2 evidence & publications/assessment&counselingUnit Assessment Report - Four Column.pdf
+Students can also save searches and set up research topic alerts.

-The College has a memorandum of understanding with the University of Guam Robert F. Kennedy Library.
+The College has a memorandum of understanding regarding resource sharing with the University of Guam Robert F. Kennedy Library.
 This allows students and employees at each institution to check out library materials at the other institution.

-Students can access e-books and periodical databases at any location using a wide variety of devices at any time.
+GCC Students can access subscription e-books and periodical databases on or off campus using a variety of devices.
 The College maintains records to assist in evaluating database usage.
 Database trials are also offered so that faculty and students can determine if other subscription databases are needed.